drshahizan/learn-github/materials/pages.md

 Don't forget to hit the :star: if you like this repo.

 # Github Pages
+GitHub Pages is a static site hosting service provided by GitHub.
+It allows users to host static HTML, CSS, and JavaScript files for free, directly from a GitHub repository.
+GitHub Pages also allows for custom domains, HTTPS encryption, and Jekyll, a static site generator.

+To use GitHub Pages, a user creates a new repository on GitHub and names it with the convention `username.github.io`.
+Then, they can upload their HTML, CSS, and JavaScript files to the repository and configure the repository settings to enable GitHub Pages.
+The user can choose to have the site hosted on a custom domain, or on the default `username.github.io` domain.

+GitHub Pages also includes built-in support for Jekyll, a static site generator that can be used to create and manage content for a website.
+Jekyll uses templates and Markdown files to generate static HTML files, which can be hosted on GitHub Pages.

+Overall, GitHub Pages is a simple and free solution for hosting static websites.
+It's ideal for personal sites, documentation, and small projects that don't require dynamic content or server-side processing.

 ## Connect a GitHub repository to a GitHub Pages website: